-Repeat this process on all Solr server hosts:
+Repeat this process on all Solr server hosts.

-1. Create a Solr service user principal using the syntax: solr/solr01.example.com@EXAMPLE.COM.
-This principal is used to authenticate with the Hadoop cluster.
-Replace solr01.example.com with the Solr server host, and EXAMPLE.COM with your Kerberos realm.
+1. Create a Solr service user principal using the syntax: solr/<fully.qualified.domain.name>@<YOUR-REALM>.
+This principal is used to authenticate with the Hadoop cluster. where: fully.qualified.domain.name is the host where the Solr server is running YOUR-REALM is the name of your Kerberos realm.